ioggstream/draft-polli-restapi-ld-keywords/draft-polli-design-process.md

 ~~~
 {: title="An RDF graph with a blank node." #ex-country-rdf-blank-node}

-2. Non-isomorphic representation: one property maps to the node name.
+2. A non-isomorphic representation maps one property to the node name.

 Associating a property with the `@id` keyword and a `@base` prefix,
 we state that the corresponding value is the name of the node.